8shashank/dropbox_clone/REVIEW.md

+The code allows the user to enter command from the command line and it carries out the corresponding functions in the userOps.
-The code allows the user to ignore specified files in the syncing process.
+It lets the user ignore specified files in the syncing process.

 1. Created a loop in the ignore function to obtain an array of files to ignore instead of calling the function multiple